SukHeonKang/SukHeonKang.github.io/index.md

 ---

 #### International Conference
+Chanhee An, Wonjin Choi, **Sukheon Kang**, Seunghwa Ryu, Hyun Jin Kim et al., "Incremental Value of CFD: RIsk Prediction of Abdominal Aortic Aneurysm using Fluid-Solid Interaction", The 18th Congress of Asian Society of Cardiovascular Imaging, 2025.

 Junheui Jo, Songho Lee, **Sukheon Kang**, and Seunghwa Ryu, "Investigation of Digital Light Printing process parameter based experimental data using simulation", Proceedings of the 2nd International Conference on Design for 3D Printing (ICD3DP), Oct.
 2023.

 Jinwook Yeo, **Sukheon Kang**, Minwoo Park, and Seunghwa Ryu, "Deep Learning-Based Optimization, 3D printing, and Testing of Adhesive Pillar Shape with Directionality", The 7th International Conference on Electronic Materials and Nanotechnology for Green Environment (ENGE), Nov.
 2022.